Eric Weinstein

-Eric Ross Weinstein (/ˈwaɪnstaɪn/; born October 26, 1965) is an American investor and financial executive.
+Eric Ross Weinstein (/ˈwaɪnstaɪn/; born October 26, 1965) is an American investor and podcast host.
 As of 2021, he was managing director for the American venture capital firm Thiel Capital.
-Weinstein hosted a podcast called The Portal, coined the term "intellectual dark web", and has proposed a theory of everything called "Geometric Unity" that has largely been met with skepticism in the scientific community.
+Weinstein coined the term "intellectual dark web" to refer to a loose network of public figures opposed to left-wing identity politics and political correctness in the late 2010s.
+He has advanced what he claims is a theory of everything called "Geometric Unity".
+Geometric Unity has been met with skepticism by, and has had no measurable impact on, the scientific community.

-Education
+Early life and education

-Weinstein studied mathematics at the University of Pennsylvania, where he completed his undergraduate degree in 1985.
+Born on October 26, 1965, Weinstein studied mathematics at the University of Pennsylvania, where he completed his undergraduate degree in 1985.
 Weinstein received a Ph.D. in mathematics from Harvard University in 1992 under the supervision of Raoul Bott.
 In his dissertation, "Extension of Self-Dual Yang-Mills Equations Across the Eighth Dimension", Weinstein showed that the self-dual Yang–Mills equations were not peculiar to dimension four and admitted generalizations to higher dimensions.

 Career

 Finance

 In 2013, Weinstein was working as an economist and consultant at the Natron Group, a New York City–based hedge fund.
 As of 2021, Weinstein is the managing director for Thiel Capital, a venture capital firm founded by American financier Peter Thiel that invests in technology and life sciences–related companies.